AdvancedXRay/XRay-Mod/README.md

 - Add Blocks you're looking at!
 - Searchable list of blocks you've added
 - Json store for the blocks you've added.
 Easy to edit and share!

-## Todo (TBA)

-- Mob support
-- Support for all fluids now it's a new system in 1.14.

 ## How to use